Anirudh-RV/ImageAnnotation/README.md

  b.
 Use the username to change information specific to the user accordingly The JWT (Json Web Token) is widely used in authenticating Web applications developed using advanced Javascript frameworks : Angularjs or Reactjs(with supporting libraries)

-END OF SECOND REQUIREMENT
+END OF 2nd REQUIREMENT
 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement: THIRD (COMPLETE)
+to accomplish requirement: 3 (COMPLETE)
 3. Have Separate user login.
   a.
 Separate login page created

-END OF THIRD REQUIREMENT
+END OF 3rd REQUIREMENT
 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement: FOURTH (COMPLETE)
+to accomplish requirement: 4 (COMPLETE)
 4. Manage different user data
   a.Same folder, different names, mongoDB is used to save different user's image names.

-END OF FOURTH REQUIREMENT
+END OF 4th REQUIREMENT
 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement: FIFTH (COMPLETE)
+to accomplish requirement: 5 (COMPLETE)

 5. conflicting names of the images are taken care of, while saving.
+(COMPLETE)

-(COMPLETE) END OF FIFTH REQUIREMENT
+END OF 5th REQUIREMENT
 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement: SIXTH
+to accomplish requirement: 6

 6. Preprocess of images to size 512,512 / user given resolution.
 (Optional)

+END OF 6th REQUIREMENT
 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement: SEVENTH
+to accomplish requirement: 7 (COMPLETE)

 7. Drawing rectangles in the image